saw1232582000/CET324/README.md

 Run following command in project directory

 -npm install (install necessary packages)
+-create a file called '.env' in the project root directory
+-copy environment variables from '.env.example' and paste them in '.env'
+-environment varibales values should be replace with your own value such as database URL
 -npx prisma migrate dev (run migration script to database)
 -npm run dev (start running app)